Qiskit/qiskit-ibm-runtime/CONTRIBUTING.md

 the release notes.
 In general the output from reno that we'll get is a rst (ReStructuredText) file that can be compiled by [sphinx](https://www.sphinx-doc.org/en/master/).
 To generate the rst file you use the ``reno report`` command.
-If you want to generate the full ibmq provider release notes for all releases (since we started using reno during 0.9) you just run::
+If you want to generate the full Qiskit IBM provider release notes for all releases (since we started using reno during 0.9) you just run::